yazoo321/mmo_server_with_micronaut/README.md

 It contains a very simple migration file (`resources/db/postgres/V1__create_user_table.sql`) to create a base users table and an entry with a user.
 Modify this based on your requirements.

+## Sample request to socket

+The inventory sample requests can be found in: `resources/inventory/inventorySampleRequests`

+Motion sample requests can be found in: `resources/motion/updateMotionRequest`